ruizhaogit/PositiveMemoryRetention/README.md

 The preprint version of the paper is avaliable at: https://arxiv.org/abs/1810.01371

-This work will be presented at NIPS 2018 Visually Grounded Interaction and Language (ViGIL) Workshop.
+This work was presented at NIPS 2018 Visually Grounded Interaction and Language (ViGIL) Workshop.

 ## Installation: